shengyuan-lu/MLH-SRE-Fellowship-Portfolio/README.md

 - [x] Create a new page to display hobbies.
 - [x] Add a menu bar that dynamically displays other pages in the app

-## Getting Started

-You need to do all your progress here.

 ## Installation

 Make sure you have python3 and pip installed